Tundra-Technical/Website/sites/all/modules/node_class/README.txt

   -----------------------------------------------------------------------------------------
-                                    HOW TO USE NODE CLASS
+                                    HOW TO USE NODE CLASS - Drupal 6 Only
   -----------------------------------------------------------------------------------------
   Open your node.tpl.php in your theme and add the following :
   <?php print node_class($node) ?>